 Key capabilities:

-Consideration: Best suited for structured research; less focused on extracting meaning from open-ended feedback.
+Consideration: best suited for structured research; less focused on extracting meaning from open-ended feedback.

 1. Over-relying on multiple-choice surveys